SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-04-22-unity3d-and-opensource-get-acquainted.markdown

 | ![ /></td>
 <td valign=](https://avatars3.githubusercontent.com/u/50839?s=140)

-Opensourcing and sharing come in all shapes and forms, here Brian Jones has published several Gists (snippets / single scripts) in his Gist repository (like a mini GitHub for single files / code fragments).&nbsp; It is an interesting collection of helper classes and shaders.
+Opensourcing and sharing come in all shapes and forms, here Brian Jones has published several Gists (snippets / single scripts) in his Gist repository (like a mini GitHub for single files / code fragments).
+It is an interesting collection of helper classes and shaders.

  |